jasny/persist-core/README.md

 * Query exceptions (instead of returning false)
 * Table Gateway
 * Active Record
+* Model generator

 ## Installation ##

-Jasny DB is registred at packagist as [jasny/db](https://packagist.org/packages/jasny/db) and can be easily installed using [composer](http://getcomposer.org/).
-Alternatively you can simply download the .zip and copy the file from the 'src' folder.
+Jasny DB is registred at packagist as [jasny/db](https://packagist.org/packages/jasny/db) and can be easily installed using [composer](http://getcomposer.org/). _(recommended)_

+Alternatively you can download the .zip and copy the files from the 'src' folder.
+To use active records and table gateways, you also need to download [jasny/dbquery](https://github.com/jasny/dbquery).

+__Jasny DB requires at least php 5.4__

 ## Basic examples ##

     <?php
-    use \Jasny\DB\MySQL\Connection as DB;
+    use Jasny\DB\MySQL\Connection as DB;

     new DB($host, $user, $pwd, $dbname);